 Argan oil will likely share this characteristic, but again, the powers aren’t proven to exist.
 The long and gruelling application is therefore another reason to brush this theory under the carpet until more evidence arrives.

 The best argan oil product

-The perfect argan oil for acne will have a nutty smell which is less enticing, but very aromatic and distinct.
-Some people claim that argan oil smells pretty unpleasant, but in a natural way, without the clear foulness of a rancid oil.
+The perfect argan oil for acne will have a nutty smell which is less enticing, but aromatic and distinct.
+Some claim that argan oil smells pretty unpleasant, but in a natural way, without the clear foulness of a rancid oil.
 If your argan oil doesn’t get your mouth watering, but still smells natural, you’re probably in business.

 Luckily, almost all argan oil production is controlled by local villagers in Morocco, who insist on maintaining their old traditions rather than selling out to factory chemicals.
 The factory machinery which they do invest in, now that business is booming, is high tech cold-pressing machinery, which is perfectly fine.
-Poor quality argan oil is rarer than with grapeseed oil (where it’s rampant), but it does exist occasionally.
+Poor quality argan oil is rarer than with grapeseed oil (where it’s an epidemic), but it does exist occasionally.